Tor Des Geants, Take 3 – Getting the Monkey Off My Back

 When I got to Champorcher, I asked a man how long it was to St. Jacques, and he said three kilometres flat – I’d be there in 30 minutes.
 What he didn’t tell me was that there was no longer a Refugio in St. Jacques, so off I went without filling my water or anything because I thought I’d refill in St. Jacques!

 I ended up leaving Champorcher with a Taiwanese man who didn’t really speak English.
 We climbed up to Grand Tournalin together, and I wasn’t sure if I was slowing him down.
 When the weather turned and I stopped to put on my rain pants, he stopped with me.
-Although we didn’t talk much, it was dark and rainy and I had begun to fall asleep until there was lightning on the neighboring mountain.
+Although we didn’t talk much, it was dark and rainy and I had begun to fall asleep until there was lightning on the neighbouring mountain.
 I really appreciated the company.

 At Grand Tournalin, I ate some fruit salad and met a new friend who wanted some company going over Col Nana in the dark and stormy weather – so the three of us set off together.
 With two more hours sleep at Valtournenche, I tried to down some of my camping meal.
 While I managed to eat about ¼ of, it was delicious and better than nothing.